--------------------------------------------------------------------

 Though one can point to Cho's own psychotic behavior and our graphic slasher media as potential contributors to his deplorable murder spree, we must also hesitate to consider how we as a society are possibly contributing to the growth of these academic killing fields.
 I believe those who wield the baton of the secular progressive agenda bear significant responsibility for the escalation of school shootings.
 Even conservatives who refuse to speak when evil flourishes must acknowledge some culpability.

-If we are ever to restore civility in our land and our schools, we must turn back the clocks to a time when such shocking crimes didn't even exist – when we valued life and respected one another much more then we do today.
+We teach our children they are nothing more than glorified apes, yet we don't expect them to act like monkeys.
+We place our value in things, yet expect our children to value people.
+We disrespect one another, but expect our children to respect others.
+We terminate children in the womb, but are surprised when children outside the womb terminate other children.
+We push God to the side, but expect our children to be godly.
+We've abandoned moral absolutes, yet expect our children to obey the universal commandment, ''Thou shalt not murder.''
+Though I respect the Buddhist, Muslim and Jew who shared at the VTU convocation, our country needs to return and call out to the God of our founders, Jesus Christ.
+As Reverend Schenck concludes: If we are ever to restore civility in our land and our schools, we must turn back the clocks to a time when such shocking crimes didn't even exist – when we valued life and respected one another much more then we do today.
 We must use the Bible (humanity's blueprint for life and ''bluebook'' for value) to retrain our youth about theirs and others' value as children of God, made in His image.
 We must each contribute to rebuild the infrastructure of our homes, schools, and society upon respect.
 Instilling strong moral character is at the heart of why I started Kickstart in schools across Texas and hope eventually to fill the schools across this land.
+When kids kill kids, there's something desperately wrong in the culture.
+No amount of laws, police officers, courts or prisons can stop a murder from happening.
+Only a conscience built on the fear of God can do that.
+Whether it's teaching the sanctity of life or God's commandment against murder, Christian leaders must tell young people that accountability for doing wrong doesn't stop with death.
+We will ultimately face God as a righteous judge.
+People who contemplate committing this kind of act need to know that.

 http://www.wnd.com/news/article.asp?ARTICLE_ID=55333